yiisoft/yii2/docs/guide/helper-html.md

 ## Styles and Scripts <span id="styles-and-scripts"></span>

-There two methods to generate tags wrapping embedded styles and scripts:
+There are two methods to generate tags wrapping embedded styles and scripts:

 ```php
 <?= Html::style('.danger { color: #f00; }') ?>